 Adam Sandler Doesn’t Give a F*ck – and Neither Should You

-Sandman’s signature look made quite the statement at last night’s Academy Awards.
-What can we learn from it?
+After suiting up for ‘SNL 50,’ Sandman’s signature look made quite the statement at last night’s Academy Awards.
+What can we learn from the staged spectacle?

 Fashion

 The actor’s outfit was the definition of peak “I don’t give a f*ck”-ness.
 As O’Brien said earlier in the monologue, “For such a prestigious night, it’s important that everyone is properly dressed.”
-Sandler was properly dressed – by no standards but his own – even if both his outfit and back-and-forth banter with O’Brien may have been written into the show’s script.
+Sandler was properly dressed – by no standards but his own – even though both his outfit and back-and-forth banter with O’Brien were written into the show’s script.

 As the industry continues to champion personal style – alongside the recent rise of more “untraditional” method attire we’ve been seeing on the Red Carpet (shoutout Timothée Chalamet’s thematic A Complete Unknown press tour as Bob Dylan) – the Oscars prefers the traditional.
 In 2021, a leaked email from the Oscars producers revealed the show’s strong recommendations on dress code: “Formal is totally cool if you want to go there, but casual is really not.”